drj11/sixtyforth/note/termios.md

 However, in the `ioctl` system call, the pointer is a pointer to `struct __kernel_termios`.

+There is lots of awkward conversion (see below), but in the end...

 ## Empirical evidence

+By `FILL`ing a buffer with a prepared value, we determine that
 `ioctl(fd, 0x5401, p)` overwrites 36 bytes of memory.
 Which I guess (from `tcgetattr` man page) is 4 4-byte words and 20 1-byte characters.
+Yes, even on 64-bit OS.

 ## Structure conversion

-The documentated termios interfaces
+The documented termios interfaces
 (for example `tcgetattr` and `tcsetattr`) use `struct termios`.
-But they are actually wrappers around the ioctl syscall.
+But they are actually wrappers around the `ioctl` syscall.
 Which uses a different structure `struct __kernel_termios`.
 (the structures differ in a couple of fields and the length of cc fields).